-Is Rural Ireland doomed to lag behind urban centers of the country?
+Is Rural Ireland doomed to lag behind urban centres of the country?

 In 2012 the government launched a National Broadband Plan to bring high speed internet services to all businesses and households in Ireland.
 The NBP defines high speed broadband as a minimum speed of 30Mbps download and 6Mbps upload.